amanking/amanking-ruhoh-blog/posts/process-mapping.md

 breadcrumbs: [ index.html ]
 ---

-After having collected enough information during the assessment period of an [Agile coaching engagement][], especially using [interviews][], you should be in a position to draw a *Process Map* of what you've learnt.
+After having collected enough information during the assessment period of an [Agile coaching engagement][], especially using [interviews][], an Agile Coach should be in a position to draw a *Process Map* of whatever has been discovered.
 [Agile coaching engagement]:/agile-coaching-engagements
 [interviews]:/assessment-interviews